raganwald/javascript-allonge-six/manuscript/markdown/Recursion/buildingblocks.md

     truthyAll([null, true, 25, false, "foo"])
       //=> [false,true,true,false,true]

-This specific case of linear recursion is called "mapping," and it is not necessary to constantly write out teh same pattern again and again.
-Functions can take functions as arguments, so let's "extract" the thing to do to each element and separate it from the business of taking an array apart, doing the thing,a nd putting the array back together.
+This specific case of linear recursion is called "mapping," and it is not necessary to constantly write out the same pattern again and again.
+Functions can take functions as arguments, so let's "extract" the thing to do to each element and separate it from the business of taking an array apart, doing the thing, and putting the array back together.

 Given the signature: